emre3657/FaceID-Web-App/README.md

 Used model is improved with machine learning.
 With YOLO model, about 5000 fake and 5000 real images are trained in Google Colaboratory.
 MySQL used as a database.
 It has only one table.
 Because only faces are controlled for login process.

+!!
+Do not forget to set the .flaskenv file up !!
+You keep your secrets (db_connections, app global variables...) in the .flaskenv file.

 *** Required Tools ***
  1 - Vs Code
  2 - MySQL (You do not need to install it if you use internal database.
 Like Flask-SQLAlchemy in Flask)